-7. Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status)
+7. Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high risk status)

-Every OJP applicant (other than an individual applying in his or her personal capacity) is required to download, complete, and submit the OJP Financial Management and System of https://ojp.gov/funding/Apply/Resources/FinancialCapability.pdf as part of its application.
+Every OJP applicant (other than an individual applying in his or her personal capacity) is required to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire (Questionnaire) at https://ojp.gov/funding/Apply/Resources/FinancialCapability.pdf as part of its application.
 The Questionnaire helps OJP assess the financial management and internal control systems, and the associated potential risks of an applicant as part of the pre-award risk assessment process.